 Speech or language difficulty auras

 During a migraine episode, some people may find it difficult to speak or communicate with others.
-They may struggle to find the right words to use, or they may mumble or slur their speech.
+They may have difficulty finding the right words to use, or they may mumble or slur their speech.

 Other symptoms

-Along with other sensations, migraine aura may also cause:
+Along with these other sensations, migraine aura may cause:

-Migraine with aura is fairly common, and anyone with migraine can experience auras.
+Around 30% of people who experience migraine headaches also experience migraine with aura.
 However, some subtypes of migraine are particularly likely to involve auras.

 Specialists have previously referred to migraine with aura as classic migraine, focal migraine, aphasic migraine, and complicated migraine.